Thailand cracks down on migrant workers as anti-immigration feelings rise

 Thailand's economy is on course to grow 3.0 percent in 2016 after expanding 2.8 percent in 2015 and only 0.7 percent in 2014.

 Nathorn said the crackdown was not driven by an anti-immigrant policy.
-"We still need migrant labour.
+"We still need migrant labor.
 We just want to keep some order," he said.

 Migrants are often at risk of falling into the hands of human trafficking rings, who sell them into virtual slavery on plantations, timber mills and fishing boats, human rights groups say.